24 Weeks Pregnant

 How big is baby at 24 weeks?

 Wondering about the size of baby at 24 weeks?
-Baby is now the size of a cantaloupe.
-Your approximately 12-inch 24-week-old fetus now weighs about 1.3 pounds.
+Your approximately 12.7-inch 24-week-old fetus now weighs around 1.5 pounds.

 24 weeks pregnant is how many months?

-Now that you’re 24 weeks pregnant, you’re six months pregnant.
+Now that you’re 24 weeks pregnant, you’re six months along.
 That said, remember that doctors track pregnancy in weeks.
 Once you look at 24 weeks in months, it’s no wonder you’re tired.
-Those six months pregnant symptoms are no joke!
+Those six-month symptoms are no joke!

 24 week ultrasound

-Drink up!
-Around 24 weeks pregnant, your doctor will order a Glucose Challenge Screening Test—one of the more memorable prenatal tests—to see if you’re at risk for gestational diabetes.
+Around 24 weeks pregnant, your doctor will order a glucose screening test—one of the more memorable prenatal tests—to see if you’re at risk for gestational diabetes.
 The test is designed to see how your body processes sugar, so you’ll be asked to drink a sweet liquid called Glucola (which reminds us of Gatorade) and then hang out for an hour.
 Once the hour is up, you’ll have your blood drawn and then it will be tested to see how your body has processed the sugar.

 If your doctor finds abnormal results, you may have to have a follow-up test called the glucose tolerance test.
 Hunker down in the waiting room for this one!
 It will measure how your body processes sugar over a three-hour period to see if you really do have gestational diabetes.
 If you do, it’s not the end of the world.
 Your doctor will counsel you on how to keep your condition in check so the rest of your pregnancy stays healthy.
 And you and baby might get extra monitoring—meaning, extra ultrasounds.
 Look on the bright side: At least you’ll get to peek at baby more often!

-Your (pretty annoying) 24 week pregnant symptoms probably sound a little bit like this:
+Your (pretty annoying) 24 week pregnant symptoms probably look a little bit like this:

 Swollen ankles and feet